What Is FDA Batch Certification for FD&C Dyes and Lakes?

 Mad Oils, Inc d/b/a Mad Micas, is an FDA-certified repack facility.
 This allows us to purchase FDA-certified dyes and lakes, have the FDA re-test and re-certify them, and repack them into smaller quantities.

-This also means that every jar of FDA-certified color you buy from Mad Micas is traceable back to the original manufacturer, with each step of the way having been carefully tested and analyzed by the FDA.
+This means that every jar of FDA-certified color you buy from Mad Micas is traceable back to the original manufacturer, with each step of the way having been carefully tested and analyzed by the FDA.

 Once we receive our FDA certifications, we put the dyes and lakes up for sale, post the dye load on our web site, and make all certifications available for download from our FDA batch-certified certificate page.
+We also clearly label every jar with the batch number, the FDA-issued lot number, and the dye load.

 U.S. and Foreign Regulations